How to Feel Less Triggered by the Things That Used to Set You Off

 Another person may say, “I panic before certain situations.”
 But when we explore it gently, the dread may be connected to a specific feared sensation, image, or imagined moment: “What if I cannot handle it?”
 “What if people notice?”
 “What if I feel trapped?”
 “What if I lose control?”

-Instead of trying to tap on your entire life history or your whole anxiety pattern, we begin with one piece your system can actually hold.
+When we identify the specific moment, the work becomes clearer.
+And often, safer.
+Instead of trying to tap on your entire life history or your whole anxiety pattern, we begin with one piece that feels manageable.

+Inside the Inner Harmony Private Program, this is part of why we begin by gently mapping what is happening beneath the surface.
 You do not have to arrive knowing the perfect thing to tap on.
-You do not have to identify the root cause before we begin.
 You do not have to explain the whole pattern beautifully.
-You only need to notice what feels present, and I will help us gently find a clear, manageable place to begin.
+You only need to notice what feels present, and I will help us find a clear, manageable place to begin.

 The point is not to force depth.
+The point is to find the doorway that feels available.

 Because often, the present-day situation is not the whole story.